List of baseball players who underwent Tommy John surgery

 Tommy John surgery (TJS), known in medical practice as ulnar collateral ligament (UCL) reconstruction, is a surgical graft procedure in which the ulnar collateral ligament in the medial elbow is replaced with either a tendon from elsewhere from the patient's own body, or the use of a tendon from the donated tissue from a cadaver.
 The procedure is common among collegiate and professional athletes in several sports, most notably baseball.

 The procedure was first performed in 1974 by orthopedic surgeon Dr. Frank Jobe, then a Los Angeles Dodgers team physician.
 The surgery is named after Tommy John, the first recipient of the surgery.
-John won 288 games in his career–124 before the surgery and 164 after.
+John won 288 games in his career – 124 before the surgery and 164 after.
 Many players have subsequently undergone the surgery, some more than once.
+Three players (Paul Molitor, John Smoltz, and Billy Wagner) have undergone the surgery and been inducted into the National Baseball Hall of Fame.